weirdspin/quantumdice/ImplementationProgress.md

 ## Next Steps

-The immediate focus should be on **Phase 3: State Management & Interactivity**.
+The immediate focus is on completing **Phase 5: Polishing**.
 This involves:
-1. Adding `useState` hooks to `App.jsx` to manage the application's state.
-2. Passing state and event handlers down to the child components.
-3. Connecting the "Roll Dice" button to the core game logic to create a functional game loop.
+1. Integrating sound effects for key game events (roll, win, lose).
+2. Ensuring the application is fully responsive and usable on mobile devices.